Fiat renews 2 billion euro revolving credit loan

 Fiat's loan refinancing is one step in a three-phase refinancing plan that includes the re-negotiation of Chrysler's $3 billion loan and financing for the acquisition of Chrysler's shares.

-The refinancings are designed to cut borrowing terms and adjust the covenant terms of both loans to allow the merger to go ahead.
+The refinancing are designed to cut borrowing terms and adjust the covenant terms of both loans to allow the merger to go ahead.

 Chrysler completed its $3 billion loan refinancing on Thursday, when the loan went free to trade in New York.
 The share purchase deal is on a longer post-summer timetable, bankers said.